Ulises-Rosas/BOLD-mineR/README.md

 out <- ID_engine(query = read.FASTA('secuencias.txt'), db = "COX1_SPECIES")

 ```
-First seven rows and first, fifth and sixth columns of each element from the result list `out` are shown:
+First seven rows and first, fifth and sixth column of each element from the result list `out` are shown:

 ```R
 lapply(out, function(x){